 - Helicanthe Corolla: Immersive multi-channel sound projection

-Designing virtual musical instruments with ACROE's GENESIS software
+1 - The designing of virtual musical instruments with ACROE's GENESIS software

 ACROE's approach to musical and sound creation is based on instrumentality, as well for sound synthesis as for digital sound synthesis as for its composition.
 This approach allows to rediscover, in the computer world, the richness and subtlety of the sounds of acoustic instruments and objects.

-Real-time instrumental playing on the ACROE force feedback gestural keyboards
+2 - The Real-time instrumental playing on the ACROE force feedback gestural keyboards

 Force feedback gestural devices (or haptic devices) allow both to act on virtual instruments and to feel the instrument under its fingers as happens in a real instrument.